angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 ## Closing Thoughts

 I didn't think I would get so into this whole stats thing but I did.
-I'm normally a Han Solo, "don't tell me the odds" kind of guy so following numbers was a refreshing change.
-I'm hopeful that the above helps solidify our position as an "established deck" despite a lack of metagame penetration and / or number of top 8 performances (give us time!).
-It seems we are doing pretty well and now just need to start polishing up our gameplay and bringing out our anti-'CounterspellsDiscard' tech (IMO it's two Empty the Warrens in our board).
+I'm normally a Han Solo, *don't tell me the odds* kind of guy so following numbers was a refreshing change.
+I'm hopeful that the above helps solidify our position as an *established deck* despite a lack of metagame penetration and / or number of top 8 performances (give us time!).
+It seems we are doing pretty well and now just need to start polishing up our gameplay and bringing out our anti-*CounterspellsDiscard* tech (IMO it's two Empty the Warrens in our board).

 Massive shout outs to all those who have contributed results to this project especialy d8dk32 and Hulahula who are MTGO League Machines!
 All I ask is that everyone keeps up with the data recording.
 The more we keep up with this, the more results, the more accurate a snapshot we can keep on how the deck is performing.